official-akshayjadhav/official-akshayjadhav/README.md

 #### Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 #### Akshay this side,
-My obsession with the idea of writing piece of code is a way to communicate with a machine which will help me to get things done!<br/>
+My obsession with the idea of writing 'piece of code' is a way to communicate with a machine which will help me to get things done!<br/>
 And it eventually lead me towards becoming a Software Engineer.<br/>
-Here is a quick glance of my dev journey!<br/>
+Here repos are quick glance of my dev journey!<br/>

 ---
 ### Connect with me